Twisted equivariant quasi-elliptic cohomology and M-brane charge: Introduction

 \section{Introduction}

-It is a classical result that the Chern character maps complex K-theory isomorphically onto complex cohomology.
-In the equivariant case, this is not always true.
-In \cite{Rosu} Rosu described $K^*_T(X)\otimes \mathbb{C}$ in terms of $H^*_T(X)\otimes \mathbb{C}$ via a globalised Chern character with $T$ an abelian compact Lie group.
-Notably, an interpretation of the equivariant Chern character was given in \cite{BEH} as a version of super holonomy on constant super loops in $X/\!\!/G$.
-In \cite[Theorem 3.9]{FHT07} Freed, Hopkins and Teleman generalised the result to the twisted case.
-They described twisted equivariant K-theory via the twisted Chern character in terms of twisted equivariant cohomology of fixed-point sets with coefficients in certain equivariantly flat complex line bundles.
-Moreover, the construction of Chern character can be carried to higher chromatic level.
-In \cite[Section 3]{Gan14} Ganter discussed elliptic Chern character map in the context of equivariant elliptic cohomology.

-In our paper, based on the idea in \cite{Rosu}, we construct a Chern character map from complex quasi-elliptic cohomology to Devoto's equivariant elliptic cohomology \cite{Dev96} when the group is finite.
-In this way we provide another Chern character map with the information of elliptic cohomology built in.
-Quasi-elliptic cohomology, introduced by the first author in \cite{Huansurvey}, is a variant of Tate K-theory, which is the generalized elliptic cohomology associated to the Tate curve.
-The Tate curve $Tate(q)$ is an elliptic curve over Spec$\mathbb{Z}((q))$, which is classified as the completion of the algebraic stack of some nice generalized elliptic curves at infinity [Section 2.6, \cite{AHS}].
-The relation between quasi-elliptic cohomology and Tate K-theory can be expressed by As shown in Section \ref{twistedchernchar}, we connect complex quasi-elliptic cohomology with a Chern character map to Devoto's equivariant elliptic cohomology, which is constructed from fixed point spaces.
-The key role in the construction are the Atiyah-Segal map \cite{ASmap} and the Chern Character of complex K-theory.
+In this paper we construct a twisted version of elliptic cohomology.
+Quasi-elliptic cohomology, introduced by the author in \cite{huan2018}, is a variant of Tate K-theory, which is the generalized elliptic cohomology associated to the Tate curve.
+The Tate curve $Tate(q)$ is a generalized elliptic curve over Spec$\mathbb{Z}((q))$, which is classified as the completion of the algebraic stack of some nice generalized elliptic curves at infinity \cite[Section 2.6]{ando2001}.
+The relation between quasi-elliptic cohomology and Tate K-theory can be expressed by Quasi-elliptic cohomology is not an elliptic cohomology but it contains all the information of equivariant Tate K-theory.
+That’s how it got its name.
+In addition, it can be constructed as the orbifold K-theory of a loop groupoid $\Lambda(X/\!\!/G)$, which partially proved a conjecture by Witten \cite{landweber1988} emphasizing the relation between elliptic cohomology and circle-equivariant K-theory of a free loop space.

-In addition, we show the construction can be carried to twisted theories.
-In \cite{Dan}, to demonstrate the relation between physics and elliptic cohomology, Berwick-Evans constructed a twisted equivariant refinement of $TMF\otimes \mathbb{C}$ motivated by the geometry of $2|1-$dimensional supersymmetric sigma models and defined twisted equivariant elliptic cohomology.
-In Section \ref{twistedqell} we construct twisted quasi-elliptic cohomology $QEll^{\ast+\alpha}(-)$.
-It has the relation with twisted equivariant Tate K-theory $K^{\ast+\alpha}_{Tate}(X/\!\!/G)$ as below.
+One classical example of twisted cohomology theories is twisted K-theory \cite{karoubi1970b, atiyahsegal2005}, which admits a geometric construction.
+The relation between twisted K-theory and physics has been observed for decades.
+It is conjectured in \cite{Maldacena2001DBraneIA} that it can classify D-branes, Ramond-Ramond field strengths and spinors in type II string theory under some conditions.
+Since elliptic cohomology is a higher version of K-theory, it is natural to expect a relation between a twisted version of elliptic cohomology and physics.